Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 2. an abstract and/or brief description of the work including a list of the published original contributions upon which the application is based; and

-3. a statutory declaration identifying the submitted work as original and stating that it has not previously been accepted for another university qualification.
-Where co-authored work is submitted, those parts which are the candidate's own work should be identified, whereupon the University will advise if a case for the award of the degree exists (Note 1).
+3. a statutory declaration identifying the submitted work as original and stating that it has not previously been accepted for another qualification at any university or equivalent institution.
+Where co-authored work is submitted those parts which are a candidate’s own work should be identified, whereupon the University will review and advise if a case for the award of the degree exists.

-3. In exceptional circumstances, and with the approval of the Senate, unpublished work may be submitted.
+3. In exceptional circumstances, and with the prior approval of the Senate, unpublished material may be submitted as part of the work.

-4. Additional work, published or unpublished, may be submitted in support of the application.
+4. Additional work, published or unpublished, may be submitted as appendices in support of the application.

 Notes: